trueos/trueos-docs/trueos-handbook/postinstall.rst

    Configure Audio Output

 Click the :guilabel:`Output Device` drop-down menu to select the desired sound device.
-Click :guilabel:`Test` to verify the setting as a working configuration will result in a test sound.
-The :guilabel:`Testing Volume` slider can also be used to set the default volume level.
+Click :guilabel:`Test` to verify the setting.
+If the device works, a test sound plays.
+The :guilabel:`Testing Volume` slider is also used to set the default system volume level.

 All these settings can be viewed and edited at any time using the instructions in :ref:`Sound Mixer Tray`.